Medically reviewed by Amy Gorin, MS, RDN

 Brain-Boosting Foods That Will Keep You Sharp

 From exercise to crossword puzzles, countless tricks and tips can help keep you focused and energized—and improve your memory.
-I also want to tell you about the best foods for brain health.
+I also want to tell you about the top foods for brain health.

 A healthy brain food diet includes a diet that's a rich source of fruits and vegetables, as well as a source of omega-3 fatty acids.
 You'll also want to make sure you reach for leafy greens, nuts, and seeds.
 These foods not only benefit brain function but may also help decrease blood pressure.
 So to recap, focus on eating the below foods for brain health: